What does a Mouth Swab look like?

 Using Mouth Swabs

-You will find 2 pairs of swabs enclosed in paper envelopes.
+You will find swabs enclosed in paper envelopes.
 Remove the swabs from inside the envelope.
 Each pair of swabs is in turn sealed in a wrapper.
 Remove and discard the wrapper ensuring to keep the swabs and the envelopes.

 Complete the required information on the swab envelopes.
 You may fill out all the required details, making sure to write everything legibly and in block capital letters.
 The larger envelope also contains a consent form.